biofuture/microbiome_singularity_version/README.md

 ## Check the demo and database db directory

-There are in total 16 samples in the demo, check the **meta_data.txt** file, you can find the samples information
+There are in total 16 samples in the demo, this demo compare mice stool microbiome with normal and high fat diet chow  check the **meta_data.txt** file, you can find the samples information

 ```bash
 [z3524677@katana2 hfdiet]$ tree demo/